Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

 + [`ConfMapper.py`](ConfMapper.py): ConfMapper script realized one of the key algorithm, **Config Notation**, in this package.
 This algorithm generates a strong priori for the model to learn the local characters of protein folding structures efficiently.
 All the model scripts except `CRFmodel.py` in this package can call `ConfMapper.py` directly.(CRF is not compatible with Conf Notation) Config notation is set not enabled by default.
 And thus for each model script, the optional parameter `-bn, --base_num` is set as 1.
 To enable usage of Conf Notation, run the script with `python *Model*.py -bn n`.
 Here `n` should be a positive integer which sets the window size of Conf Notation to `n`.

-+ `\dataset` & `dataprocessor.py`:
++ [`/dataset`](/dataset) & [`dataprocessor.py`](dataprocessor.py): The directory is used to store training set and test set of HP 19mer proteins' sequence and folding structure.
+Two dataset files in the directory is processed and random partitioned.
+For customized usage of original data [HPSandbox](https://github.com/vvoelz/HPSandbox) ， we privide a `dataprocessor` script. (eg. validation set, cross validation, process of other HP protein datas etc.) Please refer to [Dataset Generation](# Dataset-Generation) section for more details.

-+ `\data`
++ [`/data`](/data): The accuracy data file of each model script is defaultly restored in this directory.

 ## Model Usage
 + The four neural network model python scripts contain: model itself, basic components of network models and accuracy metric.
 These modules have been encapsulated and can be imported from the scripts under working directory.
-You can also run these model scripts directly and get a complete model training process with period of 1200 epoches defaultly. \
-  Here, we take `baseline_CNNmodel` as an example.
++ You can also run these model scripts directly and get a complete model training process with period of 1200 epoches defaultly.
+We take `baseline_CNNmodel` as an example.
 We can use this command to run a model script in CMD or Shell:  `python baseline_CNNmodel.py -[optional parameters]`.
 This operation builds a corresponding neural network and optimize its variables on training set.
 And during running time, we can get following statistics of in time model performance.
   > Step 2900, Train Accuracy Distribution:\
   > [0.0, 0.0, 0.0, 0.0, 0.001, 0.001, 0.005, 0.008, 0.012, 0.017, 0.021, 0.047, 0.048, 0.093, 0.092, 0.119, 0.153, 0.143, 0.129, 0.111]\
   > Train Cross Entropy: 9.664868\